Oculus (film): Plot

-Alan eventually loads up a gun previously purchased by him and unchains Marie, with both parents attacking the children.
+The fully possessed Alan eventually loads up a gun previously purchased by him and unchains Marie, with both parents attacking the children.
 Marie briefly comes to her senses, only to be shot dead by Alan.
 The children try to destroy the mirror but it tricks them, making them believe they are hitting the mirror when they are actually hitting the wall.
 Alan also experiences a moment of lucidity and kills himself by forcing Tim to pull the trigger of the gun and shoot him, causing a small crack in the corner of the mirror in the process.
-Before dying, he begs the children to run, but Marisol and other victims of the mirror appear as horrific ghosts.
+Before dying, he begs the children to run, but Marisol and other victims of the mirror appear as ghosts.
 The police arrive and take Tim into custody.
-Before the siblings are separated, they promise to reunite as adults and destroy the mirror.
+Before the siblings are separated, they promise to never forget what happened with the mirror, one day reunite as adults and destroy it.
 As Tim is taken away and put behind bars, he sees the ghosts of his parents watching him from the house.

-Back in 2013, Tim attempts to convince Kaylie that she's wrong and the siblings argue.
-When they notice the houseplants begin to wilt, they review the camera footage and see themselves performing actions they don’t remember doing.
+Back in 2013, Tim attempts to convince Kaylie that she is wrong and the siblings argue.
+When they notice the houseplants begin to wilt, they review the camera footage and see themselves performing actions they do not remember doing.
 Tim finally accepts the mirror's supernatural power and attempts to escape the house with Kaylie, only for the pair to be drawn back by the mirror's influence.
 Seeing a hallucination of her mother, Kaylie stabs it in the neck, only to realize that she has stabbed Michael Dumont, her fiancé and one of her fail-safes, who has come to check on her.
 They try to call the police, but are only able to reach the same voice who spoke to them on the phone as children.

 At this point, they see their doppelgangers inside the house standing in front of the mirror.
 Realizing that the 9-1-1 call is not going through, they go back inside the house.
-Kaylie and Tim begin hallucinating by seeing younger versions of each other.
+Kaylie and Tim begin hallucinating by seeing younger versions of themselves, the past and the present merging into each other.
 They are separated and each of them relives the nightmare from their youth.
 Tim awakens alone in the room with the mirror, while simultaneously a younger Kaylie hallucinates her mother beckoning her from the mirror.

 Tim releases the anchor, unable to see that Kaylie is standing before the mirror, and inadvertently kills her instead of destroying it.
 The police arrive and arrest Tim, who is hysterical, just as they did when he was younger.
 As both a boy and an adult, Tim claims the mirror is responsible.
 As he is taken away, Tim's adult incarnation sees Kaylie's ghost standing in the house with his parents.